nocalhost/nocalhost.github.io/docs/getting-started.md

 Make sure you have finished the Nocalhost VSCode plugin following [Client Installation](https://nocalhost.dev/installation)

+If you are using linux, you should [increase your inotify limit](./FAQ/increase-inotify.md) otherwise file-synchronization may be slow.

 ## Step 2: Configure and use Nocalhost extension in VSCode

 ### Open Extension